Server Request Action

 This action has the purpose of posting the form data to a different server, you can use the URL field to determine the location for where the data will be posted, in this box you can also use tokens, and there’s another useful box, the Post Data box, where you can put key = value pairs on separate lines and you can also add additional HTTP headers, in case you need it, and you can specify the HTTP method by selecting it from the “Choose an HTTP Method” drop down list.

-The current Server Request action does not support TLS1.2 requests as it references .NET4.0 for broader compatibility while TLS1.2 needs at least .NET4.5; in order to make TLS1.2 requests you will need a custom built Server Request action.
+The Server Request action supports TLS1.2 requests only starting with Action Form version 5; in order to make TLS1.2 requests with older Action Form versions you will need a custom built Server Request action.

 A basic example of using the Server Request action on a form button would be to convert Celsius degrees to Fahrenheit degrees.
 For this we’ll need to call a web service with which we’ll make the conversion and display the result on a Display Message action, here are the steps: